dominodatalab/streaming-online-learning/README.md

 ## Experiments and Results

- We set up online models (supervised Hoeefding Trees and unsupervised Half Spaces Trees) to incrementally learn and update from streams events hosted on AWS
+ We set up online models (supervised HoeffdingTree Classifier Trees and unsupervised anomaly dtetector HalfSpaces Trees) to incrementally learn and update from streams events.
+The pipeline was hosted on AWS
 Cloud using the Domino Data Science platform connected to a managed Kafka to process streams data.
 The workflow of experiments set up is below and detail are provided in the paper.